GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 The Login.gov service connects the public to federal agencies more easily by allowing users to access multiple government programs with one Login.gov account.

 Partner agencies select the information they require from the list of attributes we support.
 If we don't already have it, we request that information from you; validate it, and ask for your consent to share it with the partner agency.
-Partners can request a variety of information such as name, address, birth date, and phone number.
+Partners can request a variety of information such as name, address, birth date, phone number and email address.
 Partners are required to protect this information in compliance with federal law and policy.

 During the process of becoming a partner on the Login.gov service, we collect information from the agency about the type of access they are providing and, from that information, come to agreement with the partner on the risk of the application and the need for personal information.
 Based on this, we determine the level of information the partner may receive.